 How to Make Chocolate Gelato WITHOUT Ice Cream Maker

-Step 6/2) - Follow carefully the above steps, from 1 to 5, then pour the chocolate mixture into a gelato container and place it in the refrigerator.
-Let it cool for about ½ an hour.
+Step 6 B) - Follow Steps 1 to 5 as described above.
+Then pour the chocolate gelato mixture into a freezer-safe container and place it in the refrigerator for about 30 minutes, until it’s completely cold.

 YOU MUST ALSO TRY: